Development cooperation appropriations

 The Ministry for Foreign Affairs is responsible for Finland’s exclusive ODA budget item.
 Examples of how these funds are used include bilateral development cooperation between Finland and its partner countries, support for work done by the UN agencies, development banks and Finnish CSOs, and humanitarian aid.

 In statistics, other development cooperation funding covers costs arising from the reception of refugees, Finland's contribution to the European Union’s development cooperation budget, and other disbursements falling under development assistance in various administrative sectors.
-It also includes an estimate of the investments made by the Finnish Fund for Industrial Cooperation Finnfund in 2017, falling under development cooperation activities.
+It also includes an estimate of the investments made by the Finnish Fund for Industrial Cooperation Finnfund in 2018, which are considered to fall under development cooperation activities and an estimate of other development policy investments.

 In development cooperation, the appropriations allocated for a given year differ from the funds actually used (i.e. the disbursements), because the appropriations are so-called deferrable appropriations.
 This means that if, for some reason, all the allocated appropriations cannot be used in the first year, they will remain available during the next two years.